nabilxkhabir/AviVPS/README.md

 ## Setting up:
 1. Fork this project
 2. Go to your peoject page, click `Settings` and go to `Secrets`, and then click `New Secret` to add these secrets below:
-3. Username For Windows RDP is `Administrator`
+3. Username For Windows RDP is `runneradmin`

 Secrets Name | Uses | Notes
 ----- | ----- | -----